thejsway/thejsway/manuscript/chapter12.md

 ## Coding time!

-You can skip this exercise if you ahve prior experience with HTML and CSS.
+You can skip this exercise if you have prior experience with HTML and CSS.

 ### Your first web page